abarker/camel-snake-pep8/README.rst

 -------------------

 The program tries to make the refactoring as safe as possible, since bugs introduced by bad renaming can be difficult to find.
-The real danger with renaming operations is name collisions.
+One of the main dangers with renaming operations is name collisions.

 One type of name collision occurs because Rope will happily rename a variable to a name that is already in use in the same scope.
 For example, a function